lazylionca/unifiMacSearch/README.md

 # unifiMacSearch
-Use ssh to search to the unifi mongo db for a mac address
+Uses ssh to search to the unifi mongo db for a mac address.

 The unoffical unifi API doesn't have a simple way to search by mac address.
 Here's a bash script to do it for you.